How to Make Meat Pies or English Pasties

 I sometimes use a combination of both all-purpose flour and self-rising flour for a low sodium recipe.
 That's 2 cups of each.
 The unsalted butter option also helps.

 Directions for Making Meat Pie Pastry

 Combine flour and salt in a bowl.
-Cut in shortening/butter until mixture resembles coarse crumbs.
+Cut in shortening/butter until the mixture resembles coarse crumbs.

 - Gradually add water/milk, tossing with a fork, or working it with your fingers until it forms a ball when molded between the palm.